JuliaMolSim/JuliaMolSim.github.io/index.md

 ## Contacting us
 [zulip-url]: https://juliamolsim.zulipchat.com/register/
 [slack-url]: https://julialang.org/slack/

+We have a community call on the **third Monday of each month at 12:15pm US Eastern time**.
+Details can be found on the [Julia Events Calendar](https://julialang.org/community/#events).

-Get involved in ongoing conversations by joining our [Zulip chat][zulip-url]!
+Get involved in ongoing (and slightly less synchronous) conversations by joining our [Zulip chat][zulip-url]!

 There is also a #juliamolsim channel on the [Julia Slack][slack-url], but we make fewer promises about checking this regularly...